 After you’ve chosen dates, you’ll be able to choose specific flights.
 Remember to pay attention to the operating airline if you want to avoid fuel surcharges for certain carriers.

 You might see a higher cash cost based upon which European city you're flying in and out of based on local taxes.
-London-Heathrow (LHR) is almost always the most expensive followed by Paris-Charles de Gaulle (CDG).
+London-Heathrow (LHR) is almost always the most expensive followed by Frankfurt (FRA) and Paris-Charles de Gaulle (CDG).
 For example, taxes on this flight from Chicago to London works out to about $337.

 Decide on the flights you want and confirm they're available through ANA?
 Now it's time to transfer your Amex points to your ANA Mileage Club account – and then wait to book, because those transfers aren't instant.
 More on this below…